maartendb/angular-sails-scrum-tutorial/README.md

 ## TODO

  * Add more explanation and details to the last part
- * List of other tutorials and documentation I found useful
+ * Include a list of other tutorials and documentation I found useful

-## UPCOMING
+ * The code in branch **forms** expands on the above by adding forms to create new tasks and items and add them to sails.js with post calls.

- * Make the angular app the homepage
+   Write another tutorial.
- * Add forms to create items and tasks **in branch forms**
+ * The code in branch **updateforms** expands on that by adding forms to change tasks and items values and update sails.js with put calls.
+Write another tutorial.
- * Add forms to edit items and tasks attributes
+ * Explain how to make the angular app the homepage with a copy task
- * Adding buttons to remove items and tasks
+ * Add buttons to remove items and tasks
- * Using angular-ui-tree for a draggable tree
+ * Use angular-ui-tree to put all of the above a draggable tree